unparalleled-js/docs-1/developing-connectors/sdk-2/authentication/basic-authentication.md

-## Standard example
+# Basic Authentication
 Typically, a basic authentication requires a username and password combination when making requests.
 Make sure to include those two fields in the connection fields definition.

-In connection objects, you'll be able to define the input fields in the `fields` object array.
-Each object in the array represents a single input field.
+In the `connection:` block, you'll be able to define the input fields in the `fields:` block in an array of hashes.
+Each hash in the array represents a single input field.
 Inside, you'll be able to declare the name of the input field, hints that are displayed to the end user amongst other parameters.
-Below, we have a sample connection object inside the skeleton of a connector.
-This connection object is configured for basic authentication.
+Below, we have a sample custom connector skeleton with a `connection:` block filled in.
+This `connection:` block is configured for basic authentication.

+## Sample code snippet
 ```ruby
 {
   title: 'My cisco connector',